 note: adopted 1972; "Lijepa nasa domovino," whose lyrics were written in 1835, served as an unofficial anthem beginning in 1891

-Cuba name: "La Bayamesa" (The Bayamo Song)
+name: "La Bayamesa" (The Bayamo Song)

 lyrics/music: Pedro FIGUEREDO